Data Processing Agreement — UK GDPR (DPA 2018)

 What Is a Data Processing Agreement — UK GDPR (DPA 2018)?

-Following the UK's departure from the European Union, the UK retained the EU GDPR as the cornerstone of its domestic data protection framework, supplemented by the Data Protection Act 2018 (DPA 2018).
+Following the UK's departure from the European Union, the UK retained the EU GDPR as the foundation of its domestic data protection framework, supplemented by the Data Protection Act 2018 (DPA 2018).
 The UK GDPR is functionally equivalent to the EU GDPR in most respects but has been adapted for the UK domestic context, including the appointment of the Information Commissioner's Office (ICO) as the principal supervisory authority.

 Under the UK GDPR, a Data Controller is the entity that determines the purposes and means of processing personal data — for example, a business that instructs a cloud software provider to store and manage its customer records.
 The Data Processor is the entity that processes personal data on behalf of the Controller — in this example, the cloud provider.
 Both the Controller and the Processor have distinct obligations under the UK GDPR, and the DPA is the mechanism through which those obligations are formally established and documented.